DaintyJet/VChat_ASLR_Intro/README.md

       &".\x64\Debug\ASLR-Multi-Run.exe" | Out-File -Append -FilePath .\Result.txt
       ```
       * In this case you would modify the `.\x64\Debug\ASLR-Multi-Run.exe` entry.
-   * If you would like to modify the number of iterations that occur, you can edit the *limit* variable
+   * If you would like to modify the number of iterations that occur, you can edit the *limit* variable.
       ```
       $limit = 1000
       ```
       * In this case we are running the executable *1000* times.
 3. Run the powershell script and observe the output.

    <img src="Images/MR6.png">